google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 });
 ```

 Save the code and [update the service worker](tools_for_pwa_developers.md#update) in the browser.
-Click __Notify me! __to create a new notification.
+Click __Notify me!__ to create a new notification.
 Try clicking the actions.

-<strong>Note:</strong> Notice we check for the "close" action first and handle the "explore" action in an `else` block.
+Note: Notice we check for the "close" action first and handle the "explore" action in an `else` block.
 This is a best practice as not every platform supports action buttons, and not every platform displays all your actions.
 Handling actions in this way provides a default experience that works everywhere.